C4ptainCrunch/thesis/source/index.rst

 Our null hypothesis is that both agents are equaly strong (:math:`p=0.50`) and the alternative hypothesis is that they are of different strength (:math:`p \neq 0.50`).
 To compare agents A and B, we run :math:`N` matches and A wins :math:`n` times (thus B wins :math:`N-n` times).

-Using the SciPy function `scipy.stats.binom_test`, we then compute the p-value.
+Using the SciPy function :code:`scipy.stats.binom_test`, we then compute the p-value.
 If it is lower than :math:`5\%`, we traditionally reject the null hypothesis.
 This guarantees that, conditional on H0 being true, the probability of making an incorrect decision is :math:`5\%`.
 But if H1 is true, the probability of an incorrect decision is not necessarily :math:`5\%`: it depends on the number :math:`N` of matches and on the true value of :math:`p`.